gokmentas/lokM2S/README.md

 ### Installation
 1. Download the latest release from the **Releases** section of this repository.
-2. Extract the downloaded `.zip` file to a folder of your choice.
+2. Extract the downloaded `.rar` file to a folder of your choice.
 3. Double-click the `lokM2S.exe` file to launch the application.

 ---